Sustainability Impact Accelerator

 Kids Save Ocean (who built FateChanger) is currently collaborating with Hack4Impact to develop a new technology platform that will empower youth, educators and any other stakeholders to both learn about and implement real-life sustainability solutions.
 Schools, organizations, companies and governments are desperate to implement effective sustainability transformations, but often don’t know where to start, as there are few best practice models to follow.

-The technology will be a gamified web platform that enables youth (and anyone else) to build sustainability projects, a process guided by two of the most powerful solution-building approaches: human-centered design and the Silicon Valley’s lean startup approach.
+The accelerator will be a gamified web platform that walks users through developing projects guided by two powerful solution-building approaches: human-centered design and the Silicon Valley’s lean startup.

 To have real impact moving communities toward sustainability, solutions must be effortlessly implemented by teachers and students, readily replicable, and able to evolve: a web of easily accessible, cross-fertilizing experiments that adapt locally and improve through time.